 It’s widely agreed that Job is the most difficult book to translate in the Old Testament.
 First, it’s poetry like Psalms, Isaiah, and most of the prophets.
 Second, it has a very high concentration of hapax legomena, or words that appear only once and nowhere else.
 Since you need multiple occurrences of a word to really grasp its meaning, scholars are heavily dependent on cognate languages like Aramaic, Ugaritic, Arabic, etc. to try to ascertain meaning.
 Since our knowledge of those languages has grown exponentially in the last 70 years, this means that while translations will disagree, older translations are less able to take account of these cognates.

 Short version: simply by nature of its age, the KJV likely misrepresents the Hebrew in many places in Job, even in “doctrinal” spots.
 I’ll highlight a few below.
 For more on this, I strongly recommend my Religious Educator article on Why Bible Translations Differ.
-(I know I keep plugging it, but it’s important to understand what’s going on beneath the surface text in our English scriptures.)

 Job is largely about suffering and why bad things happen to good people.
 It teaches how NOT to help those who are suffering and how to suffer ourselves.
 In the last post, I mentioned theological diversity; here we have some.
 Job is a strong argument against Deuteronomy, which teaches that the outcome of faithfulness to Yahweh is long life, good health, numerous posterity, and material prosperity.
 Job’s friends throw this in his teeth.
 Surely he must have done something bad for such things to happen to him, right?
 If he’d been righteous, he would have all these things, they say in good Deuteronomic fashion.
 The book of Job strongly challenges this assumption.